Department Summary & Job Purpose:

 Core Job Duties and Responsibilities:

-Reporting to the Dean of the College, the Accommodations Coordinator/Senior Accommodations Coordinator will provide direct support to students as well as contribute to the institutional mission of access and success for students with disabilities.
+- Reporting to the Dean of the College and VP for Student Success, the Senior Accommodation Coordinator will provide direct support to students as well as contribute to the institutional mission of access and success for students with disabilities.
 Specific duties include:

-- Determine eligibility and develop an individualized accommodation plan that responds to the student’s medical documentation, functional limitations, and abilities that is consistent with the College’s mission, goals, and academic requirements.
+- Lead the disability services team in the continued development of services, processes and supports for students with disabilities and their on-going assessment of services Determine eligibility and develop an individualized accommodation plan that responds to the student’s medical documentation, functional limitations, and abilities that is consistent with the College’s mission, goals, and academic requirements.

 - Maintain a working knowledge of changing regulations and policies regarding persons with disabilities, including FERPA, HIPAA, ADA, Section 504 of the Rehabilitation Act, and other regulations pertaining to persons with disabilities.